-By late 2019, a new design emerged that came within striking distance of the budget and preserved most of the key benefits from earlier .
+By late 2019, a new design emerged that came within striking distance of the budget and preserved most of the key benefits from earlier design concepts.
 This new design is a simplified version of one of the original alternatives studied in the environmental review.
-The newly estimated cost is $98 million, and project partners under the City of Longview’s lead are seeking federal grant support to close the gap.
+The newly estimated cost is $98.4 million, and project partners under the City of Longview’s lead sought federal grant support in 2020 and 2021 to close the gap.
+While the IWOW project was not awarded federal grant funds, we are continuing work with local partners to identify additional funding options to build this design.

 The updated design features: